-The County will continue to fund the development of affordable units in 2020 - 2024 targeted to lowerincome families and individuals.
-In the last 5 years, Safe Harbour converted a building in downtown Carlisle into a 5-unit rental property for permanent housing for homeless persons and families exiting the James Wilson Bridge housing.
-Currently, Safe Harbour is actively pursuing a project to construct 52 2-bedroom housing rental units on 5 acres in South Middleton Township, Cumberland County.
+The County will continue to fund the development of affordable units in 2025 - 2029 targeted to lowerincome families and individuals.
+Currently, Safe Harbour is actively pursuing a project to construct 52 2bedroom housing rental units on 5 acres in South Middleton Township, Cumberland County.
 Each unit will include a kitchen and bathroom facilities and tenants will have income at or below 50% of the area median income.
-Safe Harbour is expected to sign a formal sales agreement to proceed with the project.
-The project will be financed through local, state and federal funding sources, including cash, loans, grants, and tax credits.
-Safe Harbour is proactively working with CCHRA and South Middleton Township and the goal is to have the project under construction by 2021 pending necessary governmental and financing approvals.
+The project was financed through local, state and federal funding sources, including cash, loans, grants, and tax credits.
+Safe Harbour is proactively working with CCHRA and South Middleton Township and the units are currently becoming available.